lcalle/slurm_ex/README.md

 # slurm_ex
-example slurm scripts for the griz cluster
+Example scripts and resources for running jobs on a SLURM cluster, running parallel loops in R